anitagraser/TimeManager/README.md

 ## Dependencies

-QGIS:
+The latest version of Time Manager requries QGIS >= 1.9 with Python 2.7.

-* Requires QGIS >= 1.7 with Python 2.7
+Time Manager versions <= 0.7 require QGIS 1.7 or 1.8 with Python 2.7.

-* other plugin dependencies: Python module dateutil (included e.g. in matplotlib available in OSGeo4W)
+other plugin dependencies: Python module dateutil (included e.g. in matplotlib available in OSGeo4W)

 ## What are the limitations?